Jerreme/Group-Fly-Four/Circuum_Robot_v2.6/README.md

 ## Features

-- UltraSonic Sensor scans left and right simultaenously then avoid the critical sides.
+- UltraSonic Sensor scans left and right simultaenously that can avoid critical sides and cliffs.
 - Obstacle Avoidance
 - Stair Avoidance
 - Auto on/off Vacuum